itsmillertim3/perform2021/Actionable Infrastructure Observability​/content/02_Metric_Browser_and_Explorer/03_Thresholds/index.md

 ### Disk Used Threshold Chart
 - Chart the Telegraf Disk Used Percent Metric in the Explorer
   - Aggregation: Average
-- Thresholds
-  - Green: Blank
-  - Yellow: 40
-  - Red: 75
+- Thresholds: Green: Blank, Yellow: 40, Red: 75
 - Chart Mode: Column
 - Pin to dashboard
   - Tile name: Disk Used %